cvxpy/cvxpy/doc/source/install/index.rst

 Windows with Anaconda
 ^^^^^^^^^^^^^^^^^^^^^

 1. Download and install the `latest version of Anaconda <https://www.continuum.io/downloads>`_.
+You must use the Python 2 version.

 2. Download the `Visual Studio C++ compiler for Python <https://www.microsoft.com/en-us/download/details.aspx?id=44266>`_.